UNL-CCFL/jawoot/readme.md

     `node server/httpServer.js`

-    The API and Socket.IO side can be served with:
+    The API and Socket.IO side need to be served with:

     `node server/server.js`